UDICatNCHU/kcem/README.md

 * ans:a json file, which we crawled from Google's Ontology.
 * output:output file of kcem loss.
 * upperbound:Upper bound of kcm and kem parameters, need to be integer.

-## Deployment

-`kcem` is a django-app, so depends on django project.

-## Built With

-- simplejson
-- djangoApiDec,
-- pymongo,

 ## Contributors